HugoMVale/Odrpack.jl/README.md

 ## Documentation and Usage

 The following example demonstrates a simple use of the package.
-For more comprehensive examples and explanations, please refer to the [examples](./examples) notebooks.
+For more comprehensive examples and explanations, please refer to the [documentation](https://hugomvale.github.io/odrpack-python/) pages.

 ```julia
 using Odrpack